iboico/Software-Testing-Project-www.moldcell.md/README.md

 # About project
 This is my personal project that consists in testing a web application and contains five parts:
-1. a mind map (Xmind)
+1. A mind map (Xmind)
-2. a PowerPoint Presentation
+2. A PowerPoint Presentation
 3. Test Data for Smoke Tests (Excel)
 4. Smoke Test Cases (Excel)
 5. Test Report (Word)